Solutions of Linear Fractional non-Homogeneous Differential Equations with Jumarie Fractional Derivative and Evaluation of Particular Integrals

 Copyright © 2015 Science and Education Publishing.
 All Rights Reserved.Cite this article:

 - Uttam Ghosh, Susmita Sarkar, Shantanu Das.
 Solutions of Linear Fractional non-Homogeneous Differential Equations with Jumarie Fractional Derivative and Evaluation of Particular Integrals.
 American Journal of Mathematical Analysis.
-Vol. 3, No. 3, 2015, pp 54-64. http://pubs.sciepub.com/ajma/3/3/1
+Vol. 3, No. 3, 2015, pp 54-64. https://pubs.sciepub.com/ajma/3/3/1

 - Ghosh, Uttam, Susmita Sarkar, and Shantanu Das.
 "Solutions of Linear Fractional non-Homogeneous Differential Equations with Jumarie Fractional Derivative and Evaluation of Particular Integrals."
 American Journal of Mathematical Analysis 3.3 (2015): 54-64.